Uploaded November 6, 2017

 Neil Pasilan, Moment, 2017, mixed media on Arches paper, 43" x 29.5" (some images are reflections on the glass)

-Thus he finds kinship with cave art and the likes of Robert Motherwell, Antoni Tŕpies, Cy Twombly, etc. Artists whose art today, in the era of skills display, elicit guffaws?
+Thus he finds kinship with cave art and the likes of Robert Motherwell, Antoni Tŕpies, Cy Twombly, etc. Artists whose art today, in the era of skills display, elicit guffaws in our country?
 Well, we have to acknowledge the fact, Naval says, that “we’re actually more affected by (those pieces of) art we don’t like.”
-He considers it an ideal to paint not what one sees in life but, rather, how one looks at life.
+He considers it ideal to paint not what one sees in life but, rather, how one looks at life.